top of page

 The above assumes that voters will approve of the proposed skeleton government (max 15% total tax), and does not include anything extra like paying off the national debt or Social Security.
 This means that the medical industry will have to reduce their expenses to fit within $2,500 per year for a given patient.
 A 40-year period, from ages 20-60, results in a total of $100,000 being available for a lifetime's worth of medical expenses.

-This means that the medical industry (or Dept. of Health's universal charge list mentioned above) will need to cut costs in every aspect in order to accommodate this estimate.
+The medical industry (or Health Dept.'s universal charge list mentioned above) will need to cut costs in every aspect in order to accommodate this estimate.

 After years of relying on the "blank check" aspect of insurance where the medical industry overcharged patients excessively, medical costs under the new policy will need to adjust to a world where patients pay for the procedure themselves, which will bring costs down to more normalized levels.